dajcs/miniRT/.test/render_code1.md

-Of course.
-Here is a complete and detailed implementation for **Student B's Module 2 (Ray Tracing Engine)**.
-This code is designed to be Norminette-compliant and is broken down into logical files.

 This implementation covers the mandatory parts: ray generation, intersection with spheres and planes, and a lighting model with ambient light, diffuse light, and hard shadows.
 The cylinder intersection is left as a placeholder, as it is significantly more complex and should be tackled after the sphere and plane are working perfectly.